 But a vigilante mentality, trashing an entire country’s reputation because of one rare incident and threats to Thai police is not likely to get the Dutch father any more satisfaction in this case.
 Nor should it.

 Krabi police, however, have taken the matter one step further and have released a YouTube video of their own giving the facts about the investigation.

 Unfortunately, they released the video in Thai, which doesn’t really help the international community understand what’s going on.
 English subtitles would have been nice.

 ## In Addition — You won’t find a link to the YouTube video from the Dutch father here, but you are perfectly welcome to go and hunt for it on YouTube for yourself.
 But I will not give page views to someone whose anger has exploded into this kind of video — because it’s not acceptable.
 Period.

 As for the response from the Thai police, do I believe it was a good one?
-No, not at all.
-But at least they are trying to defend themselves from uncalled for and unnecessary criticism from someone who is furious things aren’t being done on HIS time frame.
+No, not as it is only in Thai.
+But at least they are trying to defend themselves from uncalled for and unnecessary criticism from someone who is furious things aren’t being done on his time frame.
 And you can’t blame them for that.